angt/glorytun/README.md

    As it is critical, Glorytun will try to setup it correctly by guessing its value.
    It doesn't rely on Next-hop MTU to avoid ICMP black holes.
    In asymmetric situations the minimum MTU is selected.

-## Caveats

-Glorytun is strongly secure by default and protects against replay attacks, the clock between the client and the server must be synchronized.
-By default, an offset of 10min is accepted.

 ---